Top 5 Nutritional Benefits of Chicken Broth

 While the conventional way to use chicken broth is in a soup or stew recipe, you could actually add it to any recipe that calls for liquid.
 Swap water for chicken broth in egg dishes, meat marinades, stuffings, casseroles, smoothies and noodle dishes.
 Some people are even trading in their morning cup of coffee for a warm mug of bone broth.
 The daily serving size doesn’t matter as much as consuming it daily.

-Having chicken broth first thing in the morning will give your skin and gut a massive boost of nutrition.
-The abundance of amino acids, vitamins and minerals could also give you all-day energy without the jitters.
+Having chicken broth first thing in the morning will support skin and gut health.
+The abundance of amino acids, vitamins and minerals may also give you some extra energy without the jitters.

 We recommend making chicken broth a part of your lifestyle.
 To get started, check out this guide on how to drink it.